IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

    }
    ```

-1. Retrieve the full activation record
+#### Retrieve the full activation record

-  If you want to get the complete activation record use the `activation get` command:
+  1. To get the complete activation record use the `activation get` command:

   ```bash
   ibmcloud fn activation get 6bf1f670ee614a7eb5af3c9fde813043